 Lankai is a beachfront neighborhood.
 This scenic area is ideal for swimming, sunbathing, kayaking, and picnics.
 The ideal spot to spend a luxury vacation is in the Paul Mitchell Estate, situated on a sparkling white sand beach with a dynamite view of the Mokulua Islands.
 The cluster of businesses in the middle of Lanikai includes restaurants in every variety and price range and small boutiques, only a 30-minute drive from Honolulu.

 Manoa Valley is a lush, fertile area with tree-lined streets and spacious yards which thrive in the valley.
 Manoa Marketplace is a cluster of small boutique shops and a variety of restaurants.
 Next door to the shopping complex is Manoa Valley Theatre, where you can take in year-round performances.
 If you are a hiking enthusiast, head to Manoa Falls.
 Malama O Manoa oversees the preservation and celebrates the cultural diversity and heritage of Manoa Valley.

 If the perfect wave exists, it would be found on Oahu’s North Shore.
 This legendary surf mecca is known for its towering, glassy winter waves drawing the best surfers in the world.
 Stretching for more than seven miles, North Shore beaches host the world’s premier surfing competitions during peak winter months, including the biggest of them all, the Vans Triple Crown of Surfing.
 From May to September, the waves subside, creating a more tranquil atmosphere for surfing and swimming.

 Travelers who want to head to Oahu’s most iconic tourist destination make a beeline to Waikiki.
 The area grew from a small community of surfers and artists in the 1960s to a neighborhood of urban high rises in addition to gorgeous beaches such as Waikiki Beach, Kuhio Beach, Grays Beach, Fort DeRussy Beach, and Kahanamoku Beach.
 Waikiki also includes local attractions Kapiolani Park, Kahanamoku Lagoon, Kuhio Beach Park, and Ala Wai Harbor.
-You can be close to all these sun-drenched beaches by staying at the enchanting Villa Miranda, one of LVH’s luxury rentals in Waikiki.
+You can be close to all these sun-drenched beaches by staying at the enchanting Banyan House, one of LVH’s luxury rentals in Waikiki.
 With eight bedrooms and eight bathrooms, the villa can easily accommodate 16 guests.